sneakycrow/website/_drafts/2024-10-18-pushing-notifications-to-the-client-from-postgres.md

 ---
-title: "pushing notifications to the client from Postgres"
+title: "Pushing notifications to the client from Postgres"
 category: "tech"
+summary: "Pushing postgres `LISTEN` events to a web client via websockets with Rust"
 series_key: "video-streaming-devlog"
 series_pos: 2
 ---